OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:39

 “Take away the stone,” He said.
-“But, Lord,” said Martha, the sister of the deceased, “by this time there is a bad odor, for he has been there four days.”
+“But, Lord,” said Martha, the sister of the deceased, “by this time there is a bad odour, for he has been there four days.”

 ## John 11:40